kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 For bouncing, you can use the following function:
 * `bouncePicOffPic(pic: Picture, vel: Vector2D, obstacle: Picture)`- for a picture `pic` moving with velocity `vel` - this function returns the velocity after bouncing off `obstacle`.

+The example below shows two pictures colliding and bouncing off each other:

+---

 ```scala
 clear()
 drawStage(cm.black)